 Paws

-We have had numerous chats with our trusty veterinarians about paw pads.
-Most dogs have tough skin on their pads and cope well with abrasive materials, but a small minority do not.
+We have had many discussions with our trusted veterinarians regarding paw pads.
+Most dogs have tough skin on their pads and can handle abrasive materials well, but a small percentage do not.

-In our environment this means that some paws do not fare well on river sand (spread as a base in some of our yards) or when running the fence-line chatting with friends.
-The result is a slow build of (hard to see) sore spots (akin to blisters) – or the outer tougher skin separating from the pad.
-If sand gets between the latter – this is painful and annoying to the dog.
+In our environment, this means that some dogs may struggle with river sand, which is spread as a base in some yards, or when running along the fence line while interacting with other dogs.
+This can lead to a gradual development of sore spots (similar to blisters) or cause the tougher outer skin to separate from the pad.
+If sand gets caught between the dog’s toes, it can be both painful and irritating.

-Once we know a dog has sensitive pads we will monitor their feet frequently during future visits and adjust yards and packs to help keep their pads unharmed.
+Once we identify that a dog has sensitive pads, we will monitor their feet closely during future visits and adjust their yard settings and activity plans to help protect their pads from injury.

 Weight

-- Many dogs are too excited to eat breakfast, and new dogs can be shy and uncertain about what is happening.
-Some are naturally fussy, and others are not.
-Every dog is different, and it can take some time to figure out what strategy works best for each.
+Many dogs can be too excited to eat breakfast, and new dogs may feel shy or uncertain about their surroundings.
+Some dogs can be naturally picky eaters, while others are not.
+Every dog is unique, and it may take time to determine the best approach for each individual.

 Ligaments/Joints

-Torn or damaged ligaments can happen anywhere, at any time, not just on our grounds.
-Admittedly, the chances are higher in our active environment – but you must be prepared to accept this risk.
-We do not cover medical costs for ligament damage.
-Private pet insurance may be a practical financial decision if you are concerned about your dog’s joints.
+Torn or damaged ligaments can occur at any time and in any location, not just on our premises.
+While the likelihood is higher in our active environment, it is vital to understand and accept this risk.
+Please note that we do not cover medical expenses for ligament damage.
+If you are worried about your dog’s joint health, obtaining private pet insurance could be a wise financial decision.

 Gastro Type Symptoms